 - Daily churn: +6.15 claims added to the backlog

 Despite adding a few hundred claims over the last 60 days, the total backlog numbers are still very low.
 This holiday season, we hope the VA redoubles efforts to clear more claims from the backlog before the year ends.
-Luckily, the December 2017 veterans disability benefits statics report shows only a slight increase in the backlog.
-Disabled vets considering applying for benefits should do so now, since approved applicants will receive bigger monthly payments in 2018.
+Luckily, December’s report shows only a slight increase in the backlog.
+Vets considering applying for benefits should do so now, since approved applicants will receive bigger monthly payments in 2018.

 You May Qualify for Free Legal Assistance

 Want VA-accredited legal help filing your veterans disability benefits claim?
 Our experienced VA lawyers offer contingency-based representation for your initial claim filing and appeal, if needed.
-Last year, 90% of disabled vets with attorney representation either won benefits upon appeal or had their cases remanded.
-To see if you may be eligible, click the button below to start your free veterans disability benefits evaluation now.
+Last year, most disabled vets with attorney representation either won benefits upon appeal or had their cases remanded.